esphome/esphome-devices/_devices/Arlec-PB89HA_Plug.md

   password: 'password'

 logger:
   # Important!
-The status LED and button are on the Pins used by UART0
+The status LED and button are on the Pins used by UART0,
+  # so if you want to use the serial port, you can set it to UART1.
   hardware_uart: UART1

 api: